Scotland Slowly

 Wander through the stone walls of the Heart of Neolithic Orkney, a UNESCO World Heritage Site, where you’ll find the 4,000-year-old Ring of Brodgar.

-Enjoy Birdwatching & Quaint Island Culture
+Enjoy Birdwatching and Serene Island Culture

 Journey to charming Fair Isle, once a Viking hub and now an idyllic island colony of artists and shepherds.